 The Christian Socialists published two journals, Politics of the People (1848-1849) and The Christian Socialist (1850-51).
 Kingsley contributed several articles for this journals under the pseudonym of Parson Lot.
 The group also produced a series of pamphlets under the title Tracts on Christian Socialism.
 Other initiatives included a night school in Little Ormond Yard and helping to form eight Working Men's Associations.

 In 1850 Kingsley novel Alton Locke was published.
 The book attempted to expose the social injustice suffered by agricultural labourers and workers in the clothing trade.
-In Alton Locke Kingsley also describes the Chartist campaign that he was involved with in the 1840s.
+In the book Kingsley also describes the Chartist campaign that he was involved with in the 1840s.

 Kingsley followed Alton Locke with the historical novel, Hypatia (1853).
 Based on the real-life story of Hypatia, a philosophy teacher in 5th century Alexandria, who was murdered by a group of fanatical Christians because they disapproved of her political and religious ideas.
 In 1857 Kingsley published Two Years Ago, a novel about how poor sanitary conditions and public apathy cause an outbreak of cholera.